Welcome to the Scott Cooley Cloud!

 "Acoustic Garage Rock, if there can be such a thing."

-An Introduction to Scott Cooley: Michigan Solo Artist's Flashes of Brilliance Lead to Discovery of Hidden Gems
+An Introduction to Scott Cooley: American Solo Artist's Flashes of Brilliance Lead to Discovery of Hidden Gems

 As a solo recording artist, Scott Cooley's studio albums blend his singing and playing of multiple instruments to achieve the sound a full garage rock band might make if playing only acoustic guitars.
 Great singers and/or great instrumentalists can make mediocre songs sound good.
 Scott isn't in either category, but his music proves that good songs make for good listening even when the delivery is perhaps a little less than exceptional.
 Scott's passion for writing and recording songs has led him to produce ten full-length albums of stylistically diverse Americana music with wide appeal.
 With a focus on a high-quality album listening experience with no "filler" songs, fans frequently report their favorites are not always the lead-off singles, but are instead often buried somewhere farther down in the track order.

 A first impression might be that Scott's sloppy instrument playing and limited vocal ability suggest he's an amateur in need of more practice.
 Despite his obvious lack of formal training and natural talent, under the surface this self-taught, "do-it-all-yourselfer" somehow writes and records songs that are surprisingly a good listen anyway.
-The concepts are clever, the messages deep, the mischievous perspective and storytelling enchanting, the lyrics excellent, and the catchy melodies with sparse instrumentation support them well.
+There are many facets to appreciate - the concepts are clever, the messages deep, the mischievous perspective and storytelling enchanting, the lyrics excellent, and the catchy melodies with sparse instrumentation support them well.
 If you're tired of hearing today's artificially-perfected digital electronic music and singing that compensates for a lack of good songwriting, you might consider the Scott Cooley analog throwback sound a welcome diversion.

 While the under-production is appealing by allowing the song quality to be easily heard, the recording quality of these homegrown tunes may take some getting used to.
 In the beginning, you can hear the potential these songs have by envisioning pro vocalists and session musicians recording expensive versions of them in real studios, but the more you listen the more you realize that just maybe they're better the way they are as performed and recorded by Scott himself.
 Fans tend to be adults who've never lost their youthful spirit of adventure and willingness to give some new music a chance.
 His authentic, passionate, emotional style of music grows on you because through the slight imperfections and lack of polish, you can see (hear) flashes of brilliance.